Emotional management is not something you are born with. And people with ADHD often feel emotions more intensely than others. Source

 This sounds trite I admit it.

-When you cannot be productive at work, as a parent or as a life partner you start to view the world through a very negative lens.
+When you cannot be productive at work, as a parent, or as a life partner you start to view the world through a very negative lens.

 It wasn’t until I chose to be positive while still acknowledging my faults that I was able to let the negativity go.
-As an added bonus I am able to accept the faults of others more easily too.
+As an added bonus I’m able to accept the faults of others more easily too.